stuartellis/sve-personal-website/content/articles/just-task-runner.md

 .j
 ```

+## Integrating just with Other Tools

+### Enabling Visual Studio Code Integration

+The [nefrob.vscode-just-syntax](https://marketplace.visualstudio.com/items?itemName=nefrob.vscode-just-syntax) extension provides support for _justfiles_ in Visual Studio Code.
+This extension currently only provides syntax highlighting.

+### Enabling Integration with JetBrains IDEs

+To enable support for _just_ in JetBrains IDEs such as PyCharm, install the [Just](https://plugins.jetbrains.com/plugin/18658-just) plugin.

 ## Using just in a Project

 Use **just --init** to create a _justfile_ in the root directory of your project.
 You should always name the _just_ file in the root directory of the project _justfile_.